Susan Rebecca White

 Bound South

-By turns hilarious and poignant, the lives of three vibrant and unique Southern women — a proper Atlanta matron, her rebellious teenage daughter, and their housekeeper’s young daughter — intersect in unexpected and extraordinary ways in this richly compelling debut novel of family, friendship, and folly.
+By turns hilarious and poignant, the lives of three Southern women — a wealthy Atlanta matron, her rebellious teenage daughter, and the precocious child of the woman hired to clean their house — intersect in unexpected and extraordinary ways in this debut novel of family, friendship, and folly.

 “White’s wit and graceful prose yield sharp insights about family, friendship and faith in the ever-changing South….
 A wonderful debut.” – Publishers Weekly